-Task: Pick an entrepreneur of a business of your choice and carry out an interview to synthesise with the theory discussed in the class.
+Pick two entrepreneur of your choice and carry out an interview to synthesise with the theory discussed in the class

 - Backup Copy of Assignments: You are advised to keep a copy of your assignments in case the submitted copy goes missing.
 Please ensure that all assignment pages are numbered.
 If your assignment contains confidential information, you should discuss any concerns with the Course Lecturer prior to submission.

 - Assessment extensions request: An application for Assessment Extension should be made before the due date of the assignment to the Course Lecturer.
 Normally, extensions will only be granted for a maximum of two weeks from the original assignment submission date.
 Extensions will only be granted in cases of genuine medical, compassionate or extenuating circumstances.
 See sections 3 and 7a) i. in particular on assessment extensions in the Modified Arrangements for Coursework Assessment (MACA) Policy.

 - Failure to submit: Failure to submit an assignment on time or by the agreed extension deadline may result in penalties and may incur a fail grade.
 Note that a late penalty of 5% of the total available marks for that assessment item will be incurred each day an assignment is handed in late (Unless otherwise stated in 'Assessment Related Requirements' or 'Assessment Detail' above).
 Assignments handed in after 14 days from the due submission date will fail even if a 100% mark is granted for the work.